Configure a custom domain name

 Go to Office 365 management portal and sign into your administrator account.

-In the navigation pane, choose Settings > Domains.
+In the navigation pane, choose Setup > Domains.

 - The Verify domain dialog box opens giving you the values to create the TXT record in your DNS hosting provider.